Picking out a new dog bed for your Labrador can be a tricky endeavor.

-There are hundreds, if not thousands, on the market, each promising to be the perfect pet paradise, but what exactly does one of the most popular breeds in the world require for a full night of sweet dreams?
+There are thousands on the market each promising to be the perfect pet bed, but what exactly does a Labrador require in a bed for a night of sweet dreams anyway?

-Need A New Bed Now?
+Need A New Labrador Bed Now?
 Here’s Our Top Pick:

 OUR TOP PICK